rfo909/CFT/README.md

 The syntax of CFT is fairly "tiny", and easily learned.
 Apart from a few oddities, it is quite regular, using dotted notation to call functions inside objects, as well as using local variables inside functions.
-There are no fancy string substitution rules, which, though powerful, are also hard to learn and hard to read.
+There are no fancy string substitution rules, which, though powerful, are also hard to learn and harder to read.

 To keep it small and simple, there are no classes, just functions.
-A rich set of system objects, with functions inside, provide rich functionality, that is in turn stitched together to do what we want, when we create our own functions.
+A rich set of system objects, with functions inside, provide rich functionality, that our functions use.

-In some meanings of the term, CFT is almost functional, as there are no global variables, and no user defined classes, only functions.
+In some meanings of the term, CFT is almost functional ...

 [CFT vs FP](FP.md)